tschiman/java-developer-cell-phone-usage/README.md

 # Cell Phone Usage Report
 Write a report for cell phone usages in the company for the current year, and print the report to your local printer.

+### Data Model
-Data Model – database tables are in comma separated files with the header in the first row.
+Database tables are in comma separated files with the header in the first row.

-CellPhone.csv
+**CellPhone.csv**
 *	employeeId
 *	employeeName
 *	purchaseDate
 *	model

-CellPhoneUsageByMonth.csv (beware that there may be more than one record for an employee on a single date, so it is not a perfect data in a perfect world)
+**CellPhoneUsageByMonth.csv** (beware that there may be more than one record for an employee on a single date, so it is not a perfect data in a perfect world)
 *	employeeId
 *	year
 *	month